newbiehre/TokenTransferIndexerApp/README.md

 ### What it does
 This application tracks and indexes ERC-721 Token Transfer events on the Ethereum network.
 It allow users to query all indexed ERC-721 token transfer events that occured in real-time while the application is running.
 It also enable users to check the connection status and manually retry reestablishing the connection when the connnection fails.
-There is also a log file generated whenever the application runs, which is stored in logs/tokenIndexerApp.log file.
+There is also a log file that logs the activities taking place while the application runs.
+The logs are stored in logs/tokenIndexerApp.log file.

 Please read the documentation within the source code of all .kt files in the main and test directory for more details.